EffectiveAltruismUCT/ea-uct.github.io/docs/contact.md

 feature_text:
 ---

-Send us an email at effectivealtruismuct@gmail.com
+Please don't hesitate to send us an email: effectivealtruism{at}gmail{dot}com